paulissoft/oracle-tools/jdbc/smart-pool-data-source/README.md

 #### How can Oracle Universal Connection Pool (UCP) combine pools?

-The idea here is to define all pool characteristics thru configuration.
+The idea here is to define all pool characteristics through configuration.
 In the case of a Spring Boot application this is rather easy: use the annotation `@ConfigurationProperties`.
 Every pool has some specific properties like username, password, pool name and maximum pool size, but also generic properties like the JDBC url, timeout settings and so on.
 When the generic properties are the same, that can be used to create one common pool where the maximum pool sizes will be accumulated.

 So we will have a situation where there are several smart pools who are joined together to an actual combined and rather simple pool.
 The smart pools each contain the credential information needed to create a physical connection (or get a logical connection with the same credentials).
 They delegate the work of getting a connection to the simple pool.